nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A vulnerability known as "Spectre Variant 2" that involves branch target injection, allowing attackers to potentially read sensitive information from other processes.
+A speculative execution vulnerability known as "Spectre Variant 2," which involves branch target injection to potentially expose sensitive information.

 ---